Menu Hamburger Logo Menu close Logo

 • Private and public gardens and parks with pine trees

-Processionary caterpillars are most prolific in spring although can be found from December through to march depending on the temperature.
-They can also be seen in summer in some high mountain pine forests.
+Processionary caterpillars are most prolific in spring, although they can be found from December through March depending on temperature.
+They may also be seen in summer in some high‑mountain pine forests.

 Why are Processionary Caterpillars so Dangerous?

-It is when they are in caterpillar format and walking across the ground where they are most dangerous because of their accessibility to humans and pets.
+It is when they are in caterpillar form and walking across the ground that they are most dangerous, because they are easily accessible to humans and pets.

-The millions of hairs of the pine processionary caterpillar contain a protein called Thaumetopoein, which in small doses can create a rash on humans that is similar to what you get when stung by a nettle. in extreme cases it can present severe skin rashes and inflammation.
-The hairs are like darts which detach from the caterpillar to lodge in the victim.
+The millions of hairs on the pine processionary caterpillar contain a protein called Thaumetopoein, which in small doses can cause a rash similar to a nettle sting.
+In more severe cases, it can cause intense skin reactions and inflammation.
+The hairs act like tiny darts that detach from the caterpillar and embed themselves in the victim.

-For dogs (and cats) the toxic hairs can cause issues when they come into direct contacts with a nose or tongue and issues when they attach to the animals fur and are ingested while grooming.
+For dogs (and cats), the toxic hairs can cause serious problems when they come into direct contact with the nose or tongue, and when hairs attach to the animal’s fur and are later ingested during grooming.

-Further, the hairs are poisonous even after the caterpillars are dead.
-If you see lines of them run over by cars on the road they still present a danger to humans and pets so do not tread in them and transport them on the soles of your shoes or let your pet sniff, lick or eat them.
-The hairs can also be shed when the caterpillars move over the ground.
+Importantly, the hairs remain poisonous even after the caterpillars are dead.
+Lines of crushed caterpillars on roads still pose a danger to humans and pets — do not step on them or allow your pet to sniff, lick, or eat them.
+The hairs can also be shed as the caterpillars move.

 The potential danger of pine processionary caterpillars should not be underestimated.